MicrosoftDocs/win32/desktop-src/SecAuthN/ibytebuffer-setsize.md

 ---
-Description: 'The SetSize method changes the size of the stream object.' ms.assetid: 'e4027a98-fce4-4db4-a9fe-e7e7436b5147'
+Description: The SetSize method changes the size of the stream object. ms.assetid: e4027a98-fce4-4db4-a9fe-e7e7436b5147
-title: 'IByteBuffer::SetSize method'
+title: IByteBufferSetSize method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IByteBuffer::SetSize method

 \[The **SetSize** method is available for use in the operating systems specified in the Requirements section.
 It is not available for use in Windows Server 2003 with Service Pack 1 (SP1) and later, Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
 The [**IStream**](https://msdn.microsoft.com/library/windows/desktop/aa380034) interface provides similar functionality.\]

 The **SetSize** method changes the size of the stream object.